MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/Supporting-custom-org-fonts-in-ppt-web.md

 ---

 # Support for Organization Fonts in PowerPoint for web
 Organization fonts allow customers to create a brand for their organizations and encourage consistency in documents and presentations.
 Earlier, organization users could only see and use organization fonts when they were installed locally on their desktops.
-Now, customers with E3 or E5 license can take advantage of Organization Font Support in PowerPoint for the web to edit and display their fonts.
+Now, customers with E3 or E5 licenses can take advantage of Organization Font Support in PowerPoint for the web to edit and display their fonts.
 When you upload your font as a SharePoint Organization Asset Library (OAL), you'll see that your organization font now renders properly on PowerPoint for the web.
 Seamless support for the desktop experiences is coming soon.

 > [!NOTE]
 >- Organization font support on PowerPoint for the web is not available for Office 365 Germany, Office 365 operated by 21Vianet (China), or Microsoft 365 US Government plans.